Dynasties (2018 TV series): Home media

 The series was released as a two-disc DVD set as well as a standard Blu-ray set on 3 December 2018, and as a four-disc 4K UHD Blu-ray + Blu-ray set on 10 December 2018.
 Media is distributed by BBC Studios in the UK.

 Book

 An accompanying hardback book was written by Steven Moss with a foreword by David Attenborough.
 It is published by BBC Books (ISBN 978-1785943010) and released on 25 October 2018 in the UK.

 The book Painted Wolves: A Wild Dog's Life by Nicholas Dyer and Peter Blinston is a large-format coffee-table book that charts the lives and fortunes of the same packs of painted wolves featured in BBC Dynasties.
 It is published by Lycaon Ventures (ISBN 9781999611033).

 Soundtrack

 The musical score and songs featured in the series were composed by Benji Merrison and Will Slater.
 A digital soundtrack was released on 11 November 2018, while a two physical disc will be released on 14 December 2018 in the UK.

+Sequel

+On 28 December 2020, on the same day that a Christmas special following a meerkat family was broadcast, it was announced that the BBC would be creating a sequel to Dynasties named Dynasties II.
+This series aired in 2022 and consisted of four episodes, following Angelina the African elephant matriarch, she-cheetah Kali, Rupestre the puma and spotted hyena matriarch Suma.